lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 Expression `or($3)` will return 4th argument, however all 4 must be supplied in the call context, only first 3 won't be used.

 ### Function definitions
-Expression, which may or may not have open parameters, can be assigned the name and thus become part of the library.
-This usually happens before library is used to validate transactions (see below).
+Expression, which may or may not have open parameters, can be assigned the name and thus become part of the library, used to validate transactions.

-The syntax we use is:
+The syntax we use for extending library with the enw function is:
 ```
 func <function name> : <expression>
 ```